PsychoTea/Oxide.Ext.Discord/README.md

 ```

 ### Hooks
-Update to date hooks at dylansmr.us/discord/
+Up to date hooks at dylansmr.us/discord/